adaltas/node-nikita/docs/content/about/tutorial.md

 To run your code, you must have Node.js and NPM (or YARN) installed.
 The procedure depends on your operating system.
 There are multiple alternatives to install Node.js:

 - [Download](https://nodejs.org/en/download/)
-  The [official download page](https://nodejs.org/en/download/) provides you with the choices of downloading an installer, the binary files and the source code.
+  The [official download page](https://nodejs.org/en/download/) provides you with the choices of downloading an installer, the binary files, and the source code.
 - [Package manager](https://nodejs.org/en/download/package-manager/)
   The [package manager](https://nodejs.org/en/download/package-manager/) is probably the fastest and easiest way to get Node.js installed and ready while being upgraded in the future.
-The choice of package managers will depends on your system.
+The choice of package managers will depend on your system.
 - Node.js version manager
   [NVM](https://github.com/creationix/nvm) and [N](https://github.com/tj/n) will manage multiple versions of Node.js in parallel.
-For advance users, this is our recommended procedure as we personally use [N](https://github.com/tj/n).
+For advanced users, this is our recommended procedure as we use [N](https://github.com/tj/n).

 Once installed, you should have the `node` and `npm` commands available from your terminal.

 ### Initialization

 A Nikita project is a Node.js package.
 Everything is a file and it doesn't require you to rely on any external software such as a database.
-For this reason we will use [version control systems (VCS)](https://en.wikipedia.org/wiki/Version_control) to track our development.
+For this reason, we will use [version control systems (VCS)](https://en.wikipedia.org/wiki/Version_control) to track our development.
 Several tools are available such as [GIT](https://git-scm.com/) and [Mercurial](https://www.mercurial-scm.org/).
 In this tutorial, we will be using [GIT](https://git-scm.com/) and publish the source code to the [node-nikita-tutorial repository on GitHub](https://github.com/adaltas/node-nikita-tutorial).

 ```bash
 # Create a new folder